catgoose/crooner/README.md

 These helpers provide robust error handling and work with any backend that implements the `SessionManager` interface.

-## Questions?
-PRs?
-Hecklers?

-Open an issue, send a PR, or just shout “Crooner!” into the night.
-We'll hear you.
-But you gotta be right next to me for it to look real.

-When I was a kid, I fell into a river and a fish bumped me out.
-I was supposed to die.
-But a fish bumped me out with its nose.
-That was the earth telling me I'm supposed to do something great.
-And I know that's the Driving Crooner.
-It has to be.
-You know what I mean, James?

-## License

-MIT, baby!
-Use it, fork it, remix it—just don't try to make it look fake.

 ## Driving Crooner Authentication Flow (Don't Let Them Make It Look Fake)